 Kurt Schwitters (1887 – 1948) was a German artist who “worked in several genres and media, including Dada, Constructivism, Surrealism, poetry, sound, painting, sculpture, graphic design, typography and what came to be known as installation art.
 He is most famous for his collages, called Merz Pictures.”

-Schwitters fled Nazi Germany in January, 1937, first to Norway and finally to England, where he remained in exile until his death in 1948.
-His collage work often included found fragments of commercially printed text, and his move from Germany to England precipitated a corresponding shift to English language found text in his collages, as seen in Cottage, above.
-Just for the hell of it, I’ve put together a found poem using most of the legible scraps of English in Cottage in rough order of appearance from top to bottom:
+Schwitters fled Nazi Germany in January, 1937.
+He went first to Norway and finally to England, where he remained in exile until his death in 1948.
+His collage work often included found fragments of commercially printed text, and his move from Germany to England precipitated a corresponding shift to English language found text in his collages, as seen in Cottage, from 1946, above.

 lar as in

 up supplies of

 on and Singapore is

 Peeking inside Schwitters’ Cottage

 Now it’s time to go tripping down to Tangent Town.
 Let’s follow some of Schwitters’ found text appearing in Cottage to see where it leads us:

 The title is taken from the scrap of a product label for “COTTAGE BABY WOOL (Non-Shrink).”
 It this wool for human babies, or wool made from baby sheep, I wonder?
 I could find nothing about this brand online, only myriad images of country cottages and cottage cheese.
 Let this be a lesson when naming your brand!
 Make sure the name is distinctive, and doesn’t disappear online through confusion with a generic word.